Kotlin/kotlinx-datetime/README.md

 A multiplatform Kotlin library for working with date and time.

+## Design overview

+There are a few guiding principles in the design of `kotlinx-datetime`.
+First of all, it is pragmatic, focused on the most common problems developers face every day (pun intended) when working with dates and times.
+It is not all-encompassing and lacks some domain-specific utilities that special-purpose applications might need.
+We chose convenience over generality, so the API surface this library provides is as minimal as possible to meet the use-cases.

+The library puts a clear boundary between physical time of an instant and a local, time-zone dependent civil time, consisting of components such as year, month, etc that people use when talking about time.
+We intentionally avoid entities in the library that mix both together and could be misused.
+However, there are convenience operations that take, for example, a physical instant and perform a calendar-based adjustment (such as adding a month); all such operation explicitly take a time-zone information as parameter to clearly state that their result depends on the civil time-zone rules which are subject to change at any time.

+The library is based on the ISO 8601 international standard, other ways to represent dates and times are out of its scope.
+Internationalization (such as locale-specific month and day names) is out the scope, too.

 ## Types

 The library provides the basic set of types for working with date and time: